AntoineSoetewey/statsandr/content/support.md

 If you would like to financially support this blog so I can continue to provide free content and free Shiny apps on an ad-free blog, you can sponsor me via the [GitHub sponsor program](https://github.com/sponsors/AntoineSoetewey).

-If you cannot afford to donate a small amount each month, you can also consider making a one time donation via [PayPal](https://paypal.me/AntoineSoetewey), or by [buying me a book](https://www.buymeacoffee.com/statsandr).
+If you cannot afford to donate a small amount each month or do not want to be committed to a monthly subscription, you can also consider making a one time donation via [PayPal](https://paypal.me/AntoineSoetewey), or by [buying me a book](https://www.buymeacoffee.com/statsandr).

 ## Link or share

-If you have found any of the content on this blog useful please consider linking to [statsandr.com](/).
+If you cannot support my blog with money but you have found any of the content useful, please consider spreading the word through your social media or linking the posts you appreciate.
+It helps tremendously!

-You can also spread the word by sharing a note on your social media accounts.

 ## Follow the blog

-You can follow the blog via the following channels:
+You can also follow the blog via the following channels:

 * [Twitter](https://twitter.com/statsandr)
 * [Medium](https://antoinesoetewey.medium.com/)
 * [GitHub](https://github.com/AntoineSoetewey)

-* [Subscribe](/subscribe/) to this blog to receive new posts by email
+or [subscribe](/subscribe/) to this blog to receive new posts by email.

+Note that I am already very grateful for the community built with this blog and its related projects, and I am glad that it helped you in some ways.

 ## Recommendations